 Have you Signed-Up for RoboCalls ("Swift 911 Notifications") from the Village of Mamaroneck?

-We want to encourage all Village of Mamaroneck residents to take this opportunity now to sign-up for our RoboCall ("Swift911 Notification System"), in the event the Village needs to communicate special announcements quickly and directly to residents.
+We encourage all Village of Mamaroneck residents to sign-up for our RoboCall ("Swift911 Notification System"), in the event the Village needs to communicate special announcements quickly and directly to residents.
 Click this link - www.village.mamaroneck.ny.us/swift911 - or text SWIFT911 to 99538 to stay informed during emergency situations, important events and more.
 Alternatively, you can call Robert Ingenito, the Village's Public Information Officer, at (914) 825-8113.
 Leave a message on Robert's voicemail with your name and phone number and say that you want to be added to the Village’s robocall system.
-(When leaving your message, please be sure to spell your first name and last name.
+When leaving your message, please be sure to spell your first name and last name.
 (Please note that these notifications are separate from the Police Department’s Nixle Engage notification system.)

 About the Village of Mamaroneck's Weekly E-Newsletter